 However, masks are creating problems for people with disability, as face masks can be a literal barrier to proper communication for some or a sensory concern for others.

-And just because new restrictions make masks mandatory doesn't necessarily mean you have to wear one.
-There are exemptions for people with disability so they are not impacted by these barriers or aggravate their health conditions.
+And just because your State or Territory may have mask mandates, that doesn't necessarily mean you have to wear one.
+There are exemptions for people with disability so they are not impacted by these barriers or their health conditions are not aggravated.

 Importance of a mask